karimra/gnmic/docs/cmd/set.md

 #### 1. in-line update, implicit type
 Using both `--update-path` and `--update-value` flags, a user can update a value for a given path.

-!!!warning
-    With in-line update method the values provided with `--update-value` flag are **always** set to JSON type.
-If you need to specify other type for the value (i.e. JSON_IETF), use the [explicit type](#2-in-line-update-explicit-type) method.

 ```bash
 gnmic set --update-path /configure/system/name --update-value router1